Use of Google Photos APIs is governed by the Google API Services User Data Policy. Read this policy closely before requesting user data.

-In addition to the below policies, when using our services, your application and its users must comply with the policies set out in the User Content and Conduct Policy.
+In addition to the Google Photos User Content and Conduct Policy, your application and its users must also comply with the following policies when using our services.

 Solve problems for people

 Google Photos is for storing, enjoying and sharing personal memories.
 You must not use Google Photos APIs to store or serve media such as photos or videos that aren't of a personal nature.
 For storing internal enterprise data or hosting website media, consider using Google Cloud Storage instead.

 Don't make a substitute for Google Photos or use this API to create, train, or improve (directly or indirectly) a similar or competing product or service.
 For example, if your app's primary aim is to provide a general purpose photo gallery app, it's a substitute for Google Photos.

 Respect usage limits